Royal Museums of Art and History: Pavilion of Human Passions

-The Pavilion of Human Passions, also known as the Horta-Lambeaux Pavilion, is a neoclassical pavilion in the form of a Greek temple that was built by Victor Horta in 1896 in the Cinquantenaire Park.
-Although classical in appearance, the building shows the first steps of the young Victor Horta towards Art Nouveau.
-It was designed to serve as a permanent showcase for a large marble relief The Human Passions by Jef Lambeaux.
+The Pavilion of Human Passions, also known as the Horta-Lambeaux Pavilion, is a neoclassical pavilion in the form of a Greek temple that was built by the architect Victor Horta in 1891–1897 in the Cinquantenaire Park.
+Although classical in appearance, the building shows the first steps of the young Horta towards Art Nouveau.
+It was designed to serve as a permanent showcase for The Human Passions, a monumental marble relief by the sculptor Jef Lambeaux.
 Since its completion, the building has remained almost permanently closed.
-Since 2014, it is accessible during the summer time.
+Since 2014, it has periodically reopened to the public.